Last Updated on September 29, 2024 by Bonnie

 Following a long ferry ride back to the mainland, we were exhausted.
 Initially, we thought we’d take advantage of the late sunset and drive a couple of hours.
 By the time we got back, though, we were exhausted and started searching for a campground in Copper Harbor.

-Thankfully, we were able to snag a site at the Lake Fanny Hooe Campground, which was a huge blessing!
+Thankfully, we were able to snag a site at the Lake Fanny Hooe Resort and Campground, which was a huge blessing!
 The campground was great and would make a good base for a couple of days of relaxation before and/or after a trip to Isle Royale.

 Drummond, WI – 3 nights